Mark Horstemeyer

+Mark F. Horstemeyer (born November 11, 1962) is a professor and engineering researcher at Liberty University.
+He was the Dean of the School of Engineering at Liberty University from 2019-2025.

+Career

-Mark F. Horstemeyer (born November 11, 1962) is the Dean of the School of Engineering at Liberty University.
-He was the Giles Distinguished Professor at Mississippi State University (MSU) and professor in the Mechanical Engineering Department at Mississippi State University (2002–2018), holding a Chair position for the Center for Advanced Vehicular Systems (CAVS) in Computational Solid Mechanics; he was also the Chief Technical Officer for CAVS.
+Horstemeyer was the Giles Distinguished Professor at Mississippi State University (MSU) and professor in the Mechanical Engineering Department at Mississippi State University (2002–2018), holding a Chair position for the Center for Advanced Vehicular Systems (CAVS) in Computational Solid Mechanics; he was also the Chief Technical Officer for CAVS.
 Before coming to MSU, he worked for Sandia National Laboratories for fifteen years (1987-2002) in the area of multiscale modeling for design.

-Books
+Horstemeyer became dean of the School of Engineering at Liberty University in 2019.
+While at Liberty, Horstemeyer coined the term “Creationeering”, a process that incorporates engineering and business entrepreneurship principles in a Christian framework.
+Horstemeyer stepped down from his role as dean in 2025 to focus on research.

+Published works

 Horstemeyer is the author of Integrated Computational Materials Engineering (ICME) for Metals: Using Multiscale Modeling to Invigorate Engineering Design with Science, published in July 2012.
 He also is the author of Integrated Computational Materials Engineering (ICME) for Metals: Concepts and Case Studies, published in July 2018.

 Honors and awards

 A list of the awards and honors are as follows: